sicXnull/octoprint-backup/README.md

 # Octoprint Backup

-SSH into Octoprint Machine, creates backup & sends to local directory of your choosing
+SSH into Octoprint Machine, creates backup & sends to local directory of your choosing.
+Easy to run via cronjob weekly/monthly/etc